Interactive educational tool

 Cash to close vs. qualification

-Many buyers can qualify on paper but still struggle to reach the closing table with enough cash.
+Many buyers can qualify on paper but still struggle to reach the closing table with enough cash for down payment, closing costs, reserves, move-in costs, and early ownership surprises.

 Offer strength vs. buyer protection

-Winning a house often means balancing price, contingencies, timing, and seller priorities.
+Winning a house often means balancing price, contingencies, timing, seller confidence, appraisal exposure, and the amount of risk the buyer is willing to carry.

 Why deals change late

-Appraisals, underwriting conditions, and final cash requirements can all reshape the outcome.
+Appraisals, underwriting conditions, inspection findings, final cash requirements, and insurance issues can all reshape the deal after the emotional decision has already been made.

 Try the simulator

-Work through a realistic scenario and see how your decisions affect cash to close, approval strength, monthly comfort, stress, and overall fit.
+Work through a realistic scenario and see how your decisions affect cash cushion, approval strength, monthly comfort, stress, home fit, and closing risk.
+This interactive flow should stay free of ad placements so the choices, buttons, and outcomes are never confused with advertising.

 How to use the simulator well